 \section{Proofs for CN-algorithm}

-The CN algorithm iterates over all edges and stops whenever it encounters an edge with $k-2$ common neighbors forming a clique.
-There are two scenarios where the algorithm fails to identify the $k$-clique: \begin{itemize} \item[(a)] All pairs $(i,j) \in K^2$ have at least one common neighbor outside $K$. \item[(b)] There exists an edge outside the clique, $(i,j) \in E \setminus K^2$, such that the number of common neighbors is $|Z_{ij}| = k-2$ and they form a clique. \end{itemize} Therefore, we can express the failure of the CN-algorithm in terms of the following events:
+The CN algorithm iterates over all edges and stops whenever it encounters an edge with $k-2$ common neighbours forming a clique.
+There are two scenarios where the algorithm fails to identify the $k$-clique: \begin{itemize} \item[(a)] All pairs $(i,j) \in K^2$ have at least one common neighbour outside $K$. \item[(b)] There exists an edge outside the clique, $(i,j) \in E \setminus K^2$, such that the number of common neighbours is $|Z_{ij}| = k-2$ and they form a clique. \end{itemize} Therefore, we can express the failure of the CN-algorithm in terms of the following events:

 The probability that the algorithm fails is upper bounded by the probability of the event $\mathcal{A}\cup (\mathcal{B}_1\cap \mathcal{B}_2)$, and